raphoRaph/graphs/src/main/java/README.md

 what we had to modify in m1graphs2025
 Node : toString() => return the name if he has one, the id if not.
+Graph : addNodeIfAbsent() => from private to protected Graph : addNodeIfAbsent(id, name) => add new method to create a node with id and name (not possible in addNode, we are using only the id not the name)
-Graph : addNodeIfAbsent() => from private to protected Graph : addEdge(int fromId, int toId, Integer Weight) => from private to protected
+Graph : addEdge(int fromId, int toId, Integer Weight) => from private to protected